sroehling/MailShredder/MailCleanerSpec.md

 * A reference to the message filter used to filter which messages are applicable to the rule.
 * An option to require delete confirmation? (delete rules only)

+Delete and exemption rules can be evaluated in order; or, the messages eligible for deletion created using a series of logical ANDs and ORs; i.e.:

+	(DeleteRule^1 OR DeleteRule^2 ...
+OR DeleteRule^N OR MessageIsTrashed) AND
+	(NOT(ExemptionRule^1 OR ExemptionRule^2 ...
+OR ExemptionRule^N OR MessageIsLocked))

+Some points to consider:

+* Having an ordered set of delete and exemption rules would be the most flexible, but also add more complexity and make it more confusing to users.
+* Using the logic above, the user could also enable and disable (and think about) individual rules without worrying about its order in the list.
+* With individual rules being evaluated independently, the list of matching messages can be shown for each rule.
+* Using logical ANDs and ORs allows the implementation of rules to be easily encoded in a compound database query.

+Based upon the considerations above, using logical ANDs and ORs is selected to be the best approach.

 ### Message List View